**Finding Inspiration in Every Turn**

 We warmly welcome all female students aged 16 and older, regardless of skill or fitness levels, who adhere to the Guidelines of the Bujinkan.
 Our training environment is relaxed yet challenging and rewarding, allowing students to grow and thrive.

 The Bujinkan encompasses the study of nine traditional ryuha (schools) inherited by Soke Masaaki Hatsumi, who teaches from the hombu dojo in Noda, Japan.
+We also incorporate Kyusho Jutsu (Pressure Points) into our training session.

 If you’re interested in learning more, please reach out to us at Kokorobujinkandojo@gmail.com or join us for a class.